 - One in four e-mails sent by an individual results in a donation, while only one in every 2,000 emails sent by an organization results in a donation;

 - 62% of donors who give through crowd fundraising are new supporters.

 Crowd Fundraising Tips to Drive Giving Day Success

 Put together a plan.

 Proper planning is key as you design your giving day program.
-Consider your school’s culture, giving day theme, timing, and which technology will work best for your team.
+Consider your school’s culture, giving day theme, timing, and create a campaign page through a peer-to-peer fundraising solution such as Blackbaud's JustGivingTM.
 Evaluate goals and determine your expected ROI as you consider which style of giving day will be most impactful.